akionsight/Word2Pdf/README.md

 # Word2Pdf
-A Simple GUI based Word2Pdf converter
+A Simple GUI based Word2Pdf converter based on the docx2pdf library

 ## Instructions for Usage
 1. Run the gui.py file